 Something like a score or point can generally be compared across the board.
 Then, you can use icons like stars to visualize these metrics, like in this user persona example from ABWS Digital.

 Other than creating one of the most unique persona examples in this collection, this example from Shopify does something exceptionally well, almost as well as they know e-commerce, entrepreneurship, and inventory management.
 The designers kept the layout consistent throughout each card.

-Consistency is key when creating an effective user persona because it allows for quick comparisons.
-It is not efficient to have people aimlessly searching for information because the designer wanted to switch things up.
+Consistency is key when creating a compelling user persona because it allows quick comparisons.
+It is inefficient to have people aimlessly search for information because the designer wanted to switch things up.

-You can achieve this by creating data visualizations, as we see in the example below.
-By combining icons with important data, the designers were able to create a visual that can be easily recalled.
+As seen in the example below, you can achieve this by creating data visualizations.
+By combining icons with important data, the designers could create a visual that can be easily recalled.

-If you do not have much (or any) experience creating data visualizations, starting with a user persona guide template can help.
+If you have little (or any) experience creating data visualizations, starting with a user persona guide template can help.

 8. Highlight the differences between your personas.